How to invest

 There are no costs charged to the investor.
 From the invested amount a part is used to cover funding and administrative costs as described in the Prospectus.
 This will decrease the amount the funding amount that eventually is being disbursed to the start-up.
 These costs include e.g. running costs of the SPV management and the trustee bank.

 After proceeding an investment on aescuvest.eu, you will have to transfer the amount within 3 banking days into an escrow account.
 Your investment will only be transferred to the start-up if the funding threshold is reached.

 A withdrawal from your investment is possible within 14 days according to statutory regulations.

-Yes, gains, losses, dividends from investments are subject to taxation according to the laws of the country the investor resides in.
+Gains, losses, dividends from investments are subject to taxation according to the laws of the investor’s country of residence.
 Investors should consult with their tax advisor. aescuvest will provide a tax certificate with every payment.

 In general, it is possible to sell, transmit or leave your notes.
 However, a secondary market for trading notes does neither exist nor is it intended to establish a listing.
 Accordingly, it is not certain if notes could actually be sold.